rapp-project/rapp-api/js/README.md

 - **includes**: The RappCloud services directory.
 - **examples**: Examples that showcase how you may use the RAPPCloud services for your convenience.
 - **test**: Unit tests for all the services and objects.
+- **node_modules**: Randomstring and Form-Data nodejs modules, which are dependancies.

 ## Tests